Project description

 Minimising energy use depends on optimising the system over time.
 The school is using daily monitoring to fine-tune flowrates to classrooms to account for the circa 3KW of heat gain from pupils during lessons.

-Focus on product or service
+Focus on the product

 For more details on CIAT's high efficiency heat pumps, visit the product page.